Board of Directors and Founders

 Gary has undergraduate degrees in Economics and International Business from the Pennsylvania State University, and a law degree from Georgetown University.
 Based on the belief that it is important to give of one’s volunteer time in addition to working time in the furtherance of public education, Gary current sits on the board of directors of two public charter school organizations.

-Kate Doyle is a seasoned communications and marketing strategist with a background in tech.
-She is passionate about providing mentorship to young women founders and has been an advisor to several startups in New York and the Bay Area.
+Kate Doyle is an experienced marketing and communications leader with a background in tech.
+She is passionate about providing mentorship to budding entrepreneurs from underrepresented backgrounds, and serves as an advisor to several startups in New York and the Bay Area.
+Kate currently works for Sköna, a SF-based creative agency, overseeing strategy and account services.

 Prior to working in tech, Kate began her career in education.
 She taught special education in a self-contained classroom in New York City.
 Kate also managed a federal magnet grant program for a STEM-focused middle school in Brooklyn.
 Following her work in the NYC DOE, Kate led the social-emotional program development for a New Orleans based charter network.